STFleming/emsys_21A_lab5/README.md

 }
 ```

 The ``displayTimer()`` function displays the bottom 32 bits of the timer counter value, obtained from the ``readTimer`` function, over serial.
 The timer count that you see should correspond to the 1000ms delay caused by ``delay(1000);`` make sure that the value you observe makes sense to ensure that your timer is configured correctly.
-It should be almost 1s, in reality I find it is slightly lower, like 0.9999985 seconds. __NOTE: pay attenting to the prescaler clock divider value that is passed into the ``timerSetup`` in the ``setup()`` function__.
+It should be almost 1s, in reality, I find it is slightly lower, like 0.9999985 seconds. __NOTE: pay attention to the prescaler clock divider value that is passed into the ``timerSetup`` in the ``setup()`` function__.

 ## Task 2 : designing a hardware timer peripheral in Verilog

-In this task you will design a memory-mapped hardware peripheral in Verilog.
-It will have same interface as the one you configured in Task 1.
+In this task, you will design a memory-mapped hardware peripheral in Verilog.
+It will have the same interface as the one you configured in Task 1.
 You will have to describe the hardware module in Verilog and you will be able to alter the C code that interacts with it from software.

 The directory for this task is ``lab5/task2``, of your GitHub logbook repository.
 In this directory you will see a few files:
 * ``sw_driver.h`` - this is where you will put your Arduino-like software code that simulates the code running on the ESP32 that can interact with the hardware that you'll be building.